jjmchew/jjmchew.github.io/JS239/02-studyNotes.md

   - the event gets dispatched to the global `window` object and then down *nested elements* to the target element
   - at each nested element, the event will check for any listeners that might be attached to various elements

+- **target**:
+  - the event reaches the `target` element (e.g., the element clicked)

 - **bubbling**:
   - the event gets dispatched from the target element back up *parent elements* to the global `window` object

 - `event.stopPropogation()`
-  - prevents the event from propogating along its path and triggering any further associated events
+  - prevents the event from propogating along its path and triggering any further associated events (in current and further phases)
   - can prevent a `preventDefault` from being reached further along the propogation path

 - `event.preventDefault()`